Sabmus/sabmus/content/blog/nodejs/index.md

 <a href="#">back to top</a>

 for this example, I'm using [MondoDB Atlas](https://www.mongodb.com/atlas) which has a free tier with share resources ([Mongo Pricing](https://www.mongodb.com/pricing)).
 So, make sure you have an account, otherwise you may explore a different database in which case you would need to define you own structure.

 In order to create a Collection in MongoDB, you first need a schema.
 A schema is like a blueprint of your data, in this case we are going to have four fields: username, password, permissionlevel and active.

-> **_permissionlevel_** is one of the field to authorize and access to a endpoint, it'll work as having: admin, superadmin, regular users, and so on.
+> **_permissionlevel_** give permission to certain endpoints
 > **_active_** would tell us if the users is active or not

 ### models/mongo/users.mongo.js